duxingren14/DualGAN/README.md

- # DualGAN
+ # the codes are based on the ICCV paper about DualGAN
-DualGAN: unsupervised dual learning for image-to-image translation
+<a href="https://arxiv.org/abs/1704.02510">DualGAN: unsupervised dual learning for image-to-image translation</a>

 # architecture of DualGAN